 - QoS Info: the information about PC5 QoS Flow(s) requested by UE-1.
-For each PC5 QoS Flow, the PFI and the corresponding PC5 QoS parameters (i.e. PQI and conditionally other parameters such as MFBR/GFBR, etc.).
+For each PC5 QoS Flow, the PFI, the corresponding PC5 QoS parameters (i.e. PQI and conditionally other parameters such as MFBR/GFBR, etc.) and the associated V2X service type(s).